On utility maximization under convex portfolio constraints: Problem formulation and the main results

-Finally, let us shortly describe a case in which no equivalent local-martingale measure can be found in the unconstrained version of the market, but one can still verify the conditions of Proposition \ref{pro:sufficient}.
-We take $d:=1$, $\sigma_t:= 1$, and a progressively-measurable process $\mu_t$ such that \begin{enumerate} \item $\EE[\int_0^T \mu_t^2\, dt]<\infty$, but \item $\EE[ \EN(-\mu\cdot W)_T]<1$, i.e., $\EN(-\mu\cdot W)$ is not a true martingale. \end{enumerate} An example of such a process $\mu_t$ can be based on the three-dimensional Bessel process, see, e.g., Example 2.2 in \cite{Lar09} for details.
+Finally, let us shortly describe a case in which no equivalent local-martin\-gale measure can be found in the unconstrained version of the market, but one can still verify the conditions of Proposition \ref{prosufficient}.
+We take $d:=1$, $\sigma_t:= 1$ and a progressively-measurable process $\mu_t$ such that: \begin{longlist}[(2)] \item[(1)] $\EE[\int_0^T \mu_t^2\,dt]<\infty$, but \item[(2)] $\EE[ \EN(-\mu\cdot W)_T]<1$; that is, $\EN(-\mu\cdot W)$ is not a true martingale. \end{longlist} An example of such a process $\mu_t$ can be based on the three-dimensional Bessel process; see, for example, Example 2.2 in~\cite{Lar09} for details.
 Girsanov's theorem implies that no local-martingale measure can exist for $S$.
 Indeed, the only candidate fails to be a probability measure.